minkwak98/CSPE2024/README.md

    https://ziva.avcr.cz/files/ziva/pdf/jedna-pisen-tucetkrat-jinak.pdf

 ## 5. About me
 Thank you for coming this long!
-I hope you enjoyed your journey with Yellowhammers.
+I hope you enjoyed your journey with my little birds.🕊
-If you want to know, discuss, chat...
-Please feel free to bother me in any ways!
+If you want to know, discuss, chat more...
+Please feel free to bother me in _any possible way_!
-I am more than happy to be all ears:)👂That is what I do!😉
+I am more than happy to be all ears:)👂It is what I am best at if you haven't noticed!😉

 <img width="378" alt="image" src="https://github.com/user-attachments/assets/dccc346e-8264-4ad9-a524-1a5cbffa2c81"><br>